SCRIPT FEEDBACK & CAREER COACHING SERVICES

 2019: I win my third Emanuel Fried Award for Best New Play for ONCE IN MY LIFETIME.

-I pitch and curate a Stonewall edition the short play festival to Theater B.
+I pitch and curate a Stonewall edition the short play festival to THEATER B.

-I do a home reading of LITTLE WOMEN… NOW and invite the Theater A literary manager who reports to the AD that he should hear the play.
+I do a home reading of LITTLE WOMEN… NOW and invite the THEATER A literary manager who reports to the AD that he should hear the play.

-2020: We read LITTLE WOMEN… NOW for Theater A and it’s scheduled for November 2020.
+2020: We read LITTLE WOMEN… NOW for THEATER A and it’s scheduled for November 2020.

 COVID!!
-But Theater A commissions me and seven other playwrights to write radio plays and Theater D–under new leadership–commissions me and fourteen others to write monologues.
+But THEATER A commissions me and seven other playwrights to write radio plays and THEATER D–under new leadership–commissions me and fourteen others to write monologues.
 Both projects are produced during lockdown.

 2022: An actor who’d done readings for me as well as the HEARTS OF STONE workshop is asked to direct in the reading series at THEATER I and pitches three of my plays.
 They choose BEST LAID PLAN(t)S for a staged reading that was so good, I feel like the play has been produced.